Liberal Theology’s Struggle with Modern ArchaeologyDownload Study

 C. REALIZE WHO IT IS THAT POSSESSES BLIND FAITH

-It is not the conservative Christian with a high view of the inspiration of Scripture who is the simpleton, who clings to his or her beliefs with blind faith, ignorant and lacking intellectual, scientific, and historical support.
+It is not the conservative Christian with a high view of the inspiration of Scripture who is the simpleton clinging to his or her beliefs with blind faith: ignorant and lacking intellectual, scientific, and historical support.
 Rather, it is the one who espouses a liberal “understanding” of God’s Word.
-Modern day archaeology has served to undermine the postulations of liberal theologians.
-Romans 1:22 is an apt, indelicate summary: Professing to be wise they became fools.
+Modern-day archaeology has served to undermine the postulations of liberal theologians.
+Romans 1:22 is an apt, indelicate summary: Professing to be wise, they became fools.
 Do not be counted among them.

-4 Astruc’s writing, published in 1753 was titled, Conjectures Concerning the Original Memoranda Which It Appears Moses Used to Compose the Book of Genesis.
+4. Astruc’s writing, which was published in 1753, was titled, Conjectures Concerning the Original Memoranda Which It Appears Moses Used to Compose the Book of Genesis.

-5 At the start, it must be said that De Witte was not a part of the Documentary Hypothesis School.
-Rather, he was a Fragmentary Theorist.
-Fragmentary Theorists believed the Pentateuch was composed from separate fragments, some of which were as old as Moses, and were fitted into a historical context.
+5. At the start, it must be said that W. M. L. de Witte was not a part of the Documentary Hypothesis School.
+Rather, he was a Fragmentary Theorist, who believed the Pentateuch was composed from separate fragments, some of which were as old as Moses and were fitted into a historical context.

-8 As quoted by Gleason Archer in A Survey of Old Testament Introduction, p 174.
+8. As quoted by Gleason Archer in A Survey of Old Testament Introduction, 174.